top of page

 Year Opened: 2001 Capacity: 38,747

-The Pittsburgh Pirates are one of the oldest franchises in major league baseball, as they were founded in 1881 as the Pittsburgh Alleghenys.
-It is unique among the MLB teams in that it has never moved away from its city of origin.
-The Pirates played in the first World Series in 1903.
-They lost that one but have gone on to win five World Series and nine National League Championships in the years that have followed.
+The Pittsburgh Pirates are one of the oldest franchises in major league baseball, as they were founded in 1881 as the Pittsburgh Allegheny’s.
+They are unique in the baseball world in that they have never relocated from their city of origin.
+PNC Park serves as the fifth home for the franchise since those early days.

 Food & Beverage 5

-PNC Park is one of the few major league ballparks that allows outside food to be brought in.
-There are size limits in place, and drinks must be in a sealed clear plastic container.
-No alcohol or sodas can be brought into the park.
+PNC Park is unique in that it allows outside food to be brought into the ballpark.
+It must be in single-serve portions in a clear plastic container.
+No alcohol or sodas may be brought into the park.

 Neighborhood 4